Alexander Stubb: Minister of Finance (2015–2016)

-After Finnish politics
+European Investment Bank VP (2017–2020)

-On 15 June 2017, Stubb was chosen as the Vice-President of the European Investment Bank, after the previous representative from Finland Jan Vapaavuori had vacated the seat.
+On 15 June 2017, Stubb was chosen as the vice-president of the European Investment Bank, after the previous representative from Finland Jan Vapaavuori had vacated the seat.
 He left his duties in the Parliament on 30 July 2017 in order to assume his new position.
 Stubb later commented that he had no interest in returning to the Finnish politics, but could be interested in running for the presidency of the European Commission or European Council.

-In June 2017, Stubb was nominated by Martti Ahtisaari to assume the leadership of the Crisis Management Initiative, a non-governmental organisation that works to prevent and resolve conflicts.
+In June 2017, Stubb was nominated by former President Martti Ahtisaari to assume the leadership of the Crisis Management Initiative, a non-governmental organisation that works to prevent and resolve conflicts.
 His position was confirmed by the board on 29 November 2017.

 On 2 October 2018, Stubb launched his bid for presidency of the European Commission as the lead candidate of the European People's Party.
 On 8 November 2018, Stubb lost in EPP's Spitzenkandidat election against Manfred Weber, the group leader for the European People's Party in the European Parliament.

+Professor (2020–2024)

-In January 2020, as Stubb's term at the European Investment Bank was ending, he was chosen as the Director and Professor of the School of Transnational Governance-based within the European University Institute in Florence, Italy.
+In January 2020, as Stubb's term at the European Investment Bank was ending, he was chosen as the director and professor of the School of Transnational Governance-based within the European University Institute in Florence, Italy.
 He started in the position on 1 May 2020.

+2024 Finnish presidential election

+Ahead of the Finnish presidential election in January 2024, Stubb was constantly among the names that were mentioned as the National Coalition Party's presidential candidate.
+When asked about the topic, Stubb replied that he had promised to seriously consider candidacy if the party asked him to be their candidate.
+On 14 August 2023, the board of the National Coalition Party decided to formally request Stubb to be the presidential candidate.
+On 16 August 2023, Stubb announced that he would accept National Coalition Party's candidacy in the presidential election.

+With 27.21% of the total vote count, Stubb gained the most votes in the first round of voting and faced the former Minister for Foreign Affairs Pekka Haavisto in the second round.
+Stubb won the second round with 51.4% of the votes.